-PASSAGE USA, (Preparing All Students Socially and Academically for Gainful Employment) is a two-year non-degree, certificate program.
+PASSAGE USA, (Preparing All Students Socially and Academically for Gainful Employment) is a postsecondary, non-degree, certificate program.
 This program is designed for students who need extra supports to be successful in our community.

 Through person-centered planning, we help students define their goals for their future.
 These goals are turned into an individualized Adult Education Plan (AEP) in which we target the skills they need to achieve their goals.
 These skills include independent living, social, employment, and self-determination skills.